mark182182/chread/README.md

 # chread
-I'm writing a Chrome extension that makes the currently selected page more readable.
+A Chrome extension that makes the currently selected page more readable.